oracle-livelabs/converged/microservices-txeventq-kafka/intro/intro.md

 ## Event Mesh Architecture Overview

-As shown in the followed diagram, we have:
+As shown in the following diagram, we have:

-* A Kafka Broker and a set of services consuming and producing for it.
+* A Kafka Broker and a set of microservices consuming and producing messages on Kafka Topics.
-* An Oracle TxEventQ Broker with another set of services around it.
+* An Oracle TxEventQ Broker with another set of microservices consuming and producing messages on TxEventQ Queues.
-* And connector between Kafka and Oracle TxEventQ enabling a communication path between them.
+* A connector between Kafka and Oracle TxEventQ enabling messages to flow from Kafka Topic to TxEventQ Queue

 ![Kafka and Oracle TxEventQ Event Mesh](images/eventmesh-txeventq-kafka.drawio.png " ")